 In the 1950s Celia Cruz popularized Cuban music across Latin America.
 Tito Puente and others popularized Cuban music in the United States.
 Since the 1950s, Latin has meant Latin American, or the countries south of the United States.

 The “Great Migration” from Puerto Rico to New York City in the 1950s gave “Latin” a Puerto Rican meaning.
 East Harlem became known as “Spanish Harlem” or “El Barrio.”

 In the 1970s, Cuban music played mostly by New York Puerto Ricans went global out of New York City.
 It was called Salsa.
 That music and dance went everywhere and has spawned endless variations.

 Latin culture is so popular now that even people who aren’t Latin by birth are part of the culture.

-Today Mexican-Americans are the Hispanic majority in the United States.
+Mexico is the global center of all forms of Spanish-language publishing.
+Mexican-Americans are the Hispanic majority in the United States.
 So Latin is beginning to mean Mexican-American.